 As the idea of professional growth has changed, organizations have shifted their approach to learning and development (L&D) for employees.

-This shift has focused on identifying employees’ training needs to focus on motivating and retaining top talent.
-Whether your organization recently adopted new software or you’re looking to improve your employee retention, we’ve rounded up the top five learning trends and tips to look for and implement in a learning and development program.
+However, we’ve noticed this shift is more focused on identifying employees’ training needs to increase motivation and retain top talent.
+Throughout 2024, we expect to experience a continuation of this trend and growth in the world of L&D. Whether your organization recently adopted new software or you’re looking to improve your employee retention, we’ve rounded up the top five learning trends and tips to look for and implement in a learning and development program.

 1. Create a continuous learning environment